 - the delegate considers that it is not economical to pursue recovery of the debt.

-- The costs of non-recovery of a debt (including any associated costs eg. Fringe Benefits Tax) will be borne by the budget unit that raised the debt
+- The costs of non-recovery of a debt are borne by the business area that raised the debt.

 |Printable version (PDF)|

 |Purpose||To inform staff of the policy of minimising outstanding debts owed to the University|